alextrevisan/psxdev-code-plugin/README.md

 This extension provides tools for developing games and applications for PlayStation 1, including:

-- GCC, PlayStation 1 SDK, and emulator included
+- GCC, PSn00bSDK, and emulator included
 - Creation of Hello World projects
 - Compilation of projects for PlayStation 1
 - ISO generation for projects